Interest rate ceiling: Overheads

-The overheads, and in particular the processing costs can drive the price differential between larger loans from banks and smaller loans from MFIs.
-Overheads can vary significantly between lenders and measuring overheads as a ratio of loans made is an indicator of institutional efficiency.
+The overheads, and in particular the processing costs, can drive the price differential between larger loans from banks and smaller loans from MFIs.
+Overheads can vary significantly between lenders, and overheads measured as a proportion of the loans made are an indicator of institutional efficiency.

-Non performing loans
+Non-performing loans

-Lenders must absorb the cost of bad debts and write them off in the rate that they charge.
-This allowance for non-performing loans means lenders with effective credit screening processes should be able to bring down rates in future periods, while reckless lenders will be penalised.
+Lenders must absorb the cost of bad debts and recoup it from the interest rate that they charge.
+If a lender's credit screening processes improve in future, it should be able to bring down interest rates, while reckless lenders will be penalised.

 Profit

 Lenders will include a profit margin that again varies considerably between institutions.
 Banks and commercial MFIs with shareholders to satisfy are under greater pressure to make profits than NGO or not-for-profit MFIs.
+Institutions require capital in order to operate, and whatever the source of this capital, the cost of providing it must be recouped.

 The rationale behind interest rate caps

 Interest rate caps are used by governments for political and economic reasons, most commonly to provide support to a specific industry or area of the economy.
 Government may have identified what it considers being a market failure in an industry, or is attempting to force a greater focus of financial resources on that sector than the market would determine.